Green beans are a vegetable that I could eat all day long, second only to broccoli.

 - Dried thyme can be used in place of fresh.
 Fresh lemon and/or lemon zest can be added for extra oomph!

 The kids love ripping the beans open to eat the insides… so they do literally eat the beans – lol!
 I have yet to fully win them over with the full bean itself, but I’ll get them eventually.
-Maybe our recipes for crispy, oven-baked green bean fries, or this spicy garlic version will be the winner!
+Maybe our recipes for crispy, oven-baked green bean fries or this spicy garlic version will be the ultimate winners!

 Hubs likes this side dish, and so do I. And although we’re halfway to hitting the top of the charts with this one, I will still continue to make it.

-- 2 pounds green beans, washed and ends trimmed
+- 2 pounds green beans, washed and trimmed

 - 1 tablespoon olive oil

-- Steam green beans in 1-2″ of water until crisp or fork tender.
+- Steam the green beans in 1-2 inches of water until crisp or fork tender.
 Drain.

 - Drizzle with olive oil, and toss with the remaining ingredients.
 That’s it!

-If you love green beans as much as we do, then you’ll love some of these tasty recipes:
+If you love green beans as much as we do, then you’ll really enjoy these tasty recipes: